Alexander Erskine of Gogar: Coup at Stirling Castle

 Alexander Erskine negotiated terms with the Commendators in the Great Hall of Stirling Castle while King James VI was terrified.

-Alexander Erskine of Gogar was ousted from his duty at Stirling by his kinsman and ally of the former Regent Morton, Adam Erskine Commendator of Cambuskenneth, in April 1578.
+Alexander Erskine of Gogar was ousted from his duty at Stirling by his kinsman and ally of the former Regent Morton, Adam Erskine, Commendator of Cambuskenneth, in April 1578.
 The events were described by the English diplomat in Scotland, Robert Bowes.
-Adam Erskine had persuaded Alexander's nephew, the young Earl of Mar that he should be the guardian of James VI.
+Adam Erskine had persuaded Alexander's nephew, the young Earl of Mar, that he should be the guardian of James VI.
 Adam Erskine and his brother David Erskine, Commendator of Dryburgh, and the Earl of Mar, who were all lodged in Stirling Castle, came to the gate early on Sunday morning, 27 April 1578, pretending to go out to join a hunt.
 The two Commendators met Alexander, who held the castle keys, and began to argue with him over the guardianship of the King.

 Alexander seized a halberd and called his servants.
 There was a brief struggle, and then Alexander and the Commendators went into the Great Hall to discuss the matter.
-Colin Campbell, 6th Earl of Argyll was also present in the castle with his followers, and was prepared to fight, but eventually they decided to yield to the young Earl of Mar.
-During the struggle at the Castle, Gogar's eldest son was fatally injured and a servant called Buchanan was hurt.
-The young king was said to have torn his hair in distress during the incident, fearing that Alexander was killed.
+Colin Campbell, 6th Earl of Argyll, was also present in the castle with his followers, and was prepared to fight, but eventually they decided to yield to the young Earl of Mar.
+During the struggle at the Castle, Gogar's eldest son was fatally injured and a servant named Buchanan was hurt.
+The young king was said to have torn his hair in distress during the incident, fearing that Alexander had been killed.

 Alexander and Argyll then left Stirling, both parties and the King's tutor George Buchanan having written letters to the Privy Council in Edinburgh to declare that all were reconciled and that nothing had changed that would affect the government of Scotland.

-Despite these letters, the effect of the change of hands at the Castle was to help the former Regent Morton regain some of his power, because previously he had lost access to the King's authority.
+Despite these letters, the effect of the change of hands at the castle was to help the former Regent Morton regain some of his power, because previously he had lost access to the King's authority.
 Elizabeth I of England, who was a supporter of Morton's rule, sent a letter of support to the Earl of Mar.
 Morton would later deny any involvement in the events at Stirling Castle.

 Analysis by David Hume of Godscroft

-A 17th century historian of the Douglas family David Hume of Godscroft noted the lack of evidence for Morton's involvement, and suggested that Erskine of Gogar was "a man of a good easie nature, and no ill disposition, ... nothing factious or malicious" but had been an instrument of others, firstly in giving access to the King to Morton's opponents at Stirling, and then "almost after the same manner" being turned out of the Castle himself.
+A 17th-century historian of the Douglas family David Hume of Godscroft noted the lack of evidence for Morton's involvement, and suggested that Erskine of Gogar was "a man of a good easie nature, and no ill disposition, ... nothing factious or malicious" but had been an instrument of others, firstly in giving access to the King to Morton's opponents at Stirling, and then "almost after the same manner" being turned out of the Castle himself.
 Hume of Godscroft suggested, with no evidence but hearsay, that the Comptroller of the Exchequer William Murray of Tullibardine, the Earl of Mar's uncle, might have been behind the removal of Gogar from Stirling Castle and employed by Morton.